cpjeslot/File-Management-System/README.md

 # Document Management System (DMS)

-A Document Management System (DMS) is a software solution designed to store, organize, manage, and track electronic documents and files.
+A Document Management System (DMS) is a software solution designed to store, organize, manage, and track electronic documents and files in **PHP Yii2 Framworrk**.
 It provides a centralized repository for storing and accessing documents, making it easier for organizations to manage their digital assets and streamline document-related processes.
 Here are some key features and benefits of a Document Management System:

 Features of a Document Management System: